mariamourie/mariamourie/README.md

 Hi there!
 My name is Maria Eduarda, I'm a back-end development student.

 I have a degree as a technician in Systems Development from Colégio Pedro II.
 I'm a bachelor's student in information systems at the Federal Rural University of Rio de Janeiro (UFRRJ) in Seropédica, Rio de Janeiro.
-I'm currently studying the Java programming language and its libraries to become a back-end developer.
+I'm currently studying the Java programming language and its frameworks to become a back-end developer.

 ### Technologies